skyekiwi/documentation/docs/quick_start/Deploy.md

 ## The SkyeKiwi Network Web UI

-While we are in procesess of building a more customized UI, the PolkadotJs App could be a great tool for viewing realtime network traffice status.
+While we are in procesess of building a more customized UI, the PolkadotJs App could be a great tool for viewing realtime network traffic status.
 Use this [link](https://polkadot.js.org/apps/?rpc=wss%3A%2F%2Fstaging.rpc.skye.kiwi#/explorer) to access.
 You would see an interface that looks like this:

 [![jJWlgx.png](https://s1.ax1x.com/2022/07/04/jJWlgx.png)](https://imgtu.com/i/jJWlgx)